blank0826/AI-CheckersGame/README.md

 ### **<ins>Functions Used</ins>**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**1.
 Logic (int algoNum)**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Constructor to initialize the board and display appropriate messages after each move is played.
+Constructor to initialize the board, maintain what functions to be called whenever a piece is moved or selected, display appropriate messages after each move is played.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**2.	public chooseAlgo(int algo, char[][] game, int depth, String player)**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Function to switch between the two algorithms.
+Function defined so as to switch between the two algorithms.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**3.	public moveMaker()**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Function to determine which player should play when.
+Function that determines how the player has moved and then will play for the AI based on the algorithm that we have choosen.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**4.	public taken (char [][] game, int x1, int y1, int x2, int y2)**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Function to implement capturing moves by the opponent.
+Function implements the feature of capturing a piece.
+It checks which piece has been captured re-adjust the board and pieces according to that.
+Also sees whether the piece should be converted to a king or not.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**5.	public checkKing(char [][] game)**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Function to check if a piece is eligible to become a king or not.
+Function to check if the piece has landed on the last row of its opponent and if it has it should be converted to a king.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**6.	public checkPos(int x1, int y1, int x2, int y2, char[][] game, boolean errorMessage)**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Function to check if a move is valid or not.
+This ensures that if a piece can be captured then no other move can be made.
+Besides that it also checks that if the piece that is being moved stays within the limits or is not breaking the rules of the game.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**7.	public getCorrectPos(String team, char[][] game)**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Function to create a list of moves for either of the teams.
+Functions checks for all the possible moves for capturing a piece and if no piece can be captured then it will just look for possible moves that can be done in the game.
+This is used when the AI has to play its chance.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**8.	public captureTurnPerformed(char[][] game, int x1, int y1, int x2, int y2)**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;